FILE_49 — Prime-Quadruplet Cycle-Alignment Axiom and Test Protocol (AI reference)

 Several caveats apply to these findings.
 The cycle families, while rooted in biblical text, involve interpretive choices in their scaling and grouping.
 The 10× multiplier, while principled (it tests scale-robustness), is not the only possible scaling factor.
 Alternative factors (5×, 20×, 100×) have not been systematically tested and could produce different family rankings.

 The target set of 76 biblical dates, while established independently of the cycle selection, reflects chronological judgments that carry their own uncertainties.
-The Z-scores reported here are conditional on this target set being correct.
+The Z-scores reported here are conditional on this target set.

-The Year Types family’s anti-correlation at 10× (Z = −1.06 at P50) warrants further investigation.
-A family that is positively correlated at one scale and negatively correlated at another may carry information about the scale-dependence of the underlying structure, but it also raises questions about which scale, if any, represents the “true” relationship.
+Because cumulative tiers are nested (each Pn contains the previous tier), tier-to-tier Z-scores are not independent observations, and the significance procedures should be read with that dependence in mind.
+The Year Types family’s anti-correlation at 10× (Z = −1.06 at P50) also warrants further investigation: a family positively correlated at one scale and negatively at another may carry information about scale-dependence, but it also raises questions about which scale, if any, represents the underlying relationship.

 This report documents findings from a specific series of experiments and should be considered a working draft.
-Further validation—including tests with randomized target sets, alternative scaling factors, and independent replication—would strengthen the conclusions presented here.
+Further validation — including tests with randomized target sets, alternative scaling factors, exact-enumeration nulls, multiplicity correction, and independent replication — would strengthen the conclusions presented here.

 13. Conclusion

-The 10× scaling experiment reveals a two-octave structure in the relationship between prime quadruplets and biblical chronological cycles.
-At the lower octave, the TRIO [2300, 2520, 3430] and its allied families dominate through small prime quadruplets (P6–P16) via the neg_mod30 polarity.
-At the upper octave, Ezekiel’s curse numbers [39,000 and 43,000] dominate through larger quadruplets (P16–P30) via the complementary pos_mod30 polarity.
+The 10× scaling experiment points to a two-octave structure in the relationship between prime quadruplets and biblical chronological cycles.
+At the lower octave, the TRIO [2300, 2520, 3430] and its allied families lead through small prime quadruplets (P6–P16) via the neg_mod30 polarity.
+At the upper octave, Ezekiel’s curse numbers [39000 and 43000] lead through larger quadruplets (P16–P30) via the complementary pos_mod30 polarity.

-The Ezekiel signal (peak Z = +4.84 at P29, sustaining Z > 3.5 through P50) is the strongest and most durable finding in the entire analytical program.
+The Ezekiel signal (peak Z = +4.84 at P29, sustaining Z > 3.5 through P50) is the strongest and most durable finding in the analytical program.
 It emerges from cycles that were absent from the original framework, derived from an independent biblical source, operating through the opposite polarity channel, at a scale that was not initially examined.
-Every aspect of its discovery is structurally independent from the TRIO-based framework that made the discovery possible.
+Its cycles, biblical source, polarity channel, and tested scale are independent of the TRIO reference frame, although the rails, target set, and null model are shared across all families.

-The handoff between regimes at P16—discovered independently from both directions—suggests that the prime quadruplet structure carries biblical chronological information at multiple scales, with different prophetic traditions encoding different frequency bands of the same underlying architecture.
-The curse is not outside the pattern.
-It is the pattern’s other voice.
+The handoff between regimes at P16 — identified independently from both directions — suggests that the prime quadruplet structure carries biblical chronological information at more than one scale, with different prophetic traditions associated with different frequency bands of the same underlying architecture.
+The result is offered as a provisional, non-circular finding within the protocol, not as proof; the limitations in Section 12 apply throughout.

 ========================================================================================================================